Nyxyxylyth/YARG_sACN_to_DMX/README.md

 And a separate strobe light.

 This program translates that to these cheap DMX lights:
-- OOPSK 36LEDs RGB Par Lights - 36W LED Par Can Lights
+- OOPSK 36LEDs RGB [PAR](https://hyliteledlighting.com/2020/05/12/br-vs-par-bulbs/) Lights - 36W LED PAR Can Lights
 - https://www.amazon.com/gp/product/B0CJLD5QXY
 - Note that each light is 36 x 1W LEDs - that means 12 blue, 12 red, and 12 green, where the LEDs of each color are all controlled as one - they are *not* individually addressable.
 Each light is a cheap "wash" light designed to produce a single color.
 I was going to get one of those ridiculous spinning laser things, but that's simply too much stimulation for my tired old retinas.